derek-chui/FPL/README.md

 # Fantasy Premier League Simulator

-Fantasy Premier League simulation game in C++ to simulate team drafting and weekly matchups.
+Game in C++ to simulate team drafting and weekly matchups.
 Players can draft squads, buy and sell players, and compete against a bot over multiple gameweeks.

 ## Compile the program